AP-CSA-JAVA/CSA_JAVA-Course/README.md

 The advantage of the outline method is that it allows you to prioritize the material.
 Key ideas are written to the left of the page, subordinate ideas are then indented, and details of the subordinate ideas can be indented further.
 To further organize your ideas, you can use the typical outlining numbering scheme (starting with roman numerals for key ideas, moving to capital letters on the first subordinate level, Arabic numbers for the next level, and lowercase letters following.)
 At first you may have trouble identifying when the instructor moves from one idea to another.
 This takes practice and experience with each instructor, so don’t give up!
 In the early stages you should use your syllabus to determine what key ideas the instructor plans to present.
 Your reading assignments before class can also give you guidance in identifying the key ideas.

-If you’re using your laptop computer for taking notes, a basic word processing application (like Microsoft Word or Works) is very effective.
-Format your document by selecting the outline format from the format bullets menu.
-Use the increase or decrease indent buttons to navigate the level of importance you want to give each item.
-The software will take care of the numbering for you!
+If you’re using your laptop for taking notes, a basic word processing application can be very effective.
+Format your document by creating an outline format using bullets/ dashes.
+Either increase or decrease your indentation to indicate the level of importance you want to give each item.

 After class be sure to review your notes and then summarize the class in one or two short paragraphs using your own words.
 This summary will significantly affect your recall and will help you prepare for the next class.